Your Right to Know

-How do GMOs affect farmers
+How do GMOs affect farmers?

 Because GMOs are novel life forms, biotechnology companies have been able to obtain patents with which to restrict their use.
 As a result, the companies that make GMOs now have the power to sue farmers whose fields are contaminated with GMOs, even when it is the result of inevitable drift from neighboring fields.

-What are the impacts of
+What are the impacts of GMOs on the environment?

 Over 80% of all GMOs grown worldwide are engineered for herbicide tolerance.
 As a result, use of toxic herbicides like Roundup has increased 15 times since GMOs were introduced.
 GMO crops are also responsible for the emergence of “super weeds” and “super bugs:’ which can only be killed with ever more toxic poisons like 2,4-D (a major ingredient in Agent Orange).

 GMOs are a direct extension of chemical agriculture, and are developed and sold by the world’s biggest chemical companies.
 The long-term impacts of GMOs are unknown, and once released into the environment these novel organisms cannot be recalled.